 What Works

-- ✓ Depth over breadth: One specific aspect of your identity explored deeply
+- ✓ Depth over breadth: One specific aspect explored deeply

-- ✓ Showing evolution: How your relationship with this identity/interest has changed
+- ✓ Showing evolution: How your relationship has changed

 - ✓ Concrete scenes: Specific moments that illustrate your connection